 4. Community-Wide Event: just like school events, community events have the opportunity to bring entire neighborhoods and families together.
 Host a block party, partner with local businesses, or just invite the community to your school event!

 5. Long-Term Campaign: if there is an issue of extreme global poverty that your school really wants to dive deeper into, then a long-term campaign is the perfect opportunity.
 Combine any of the above ideas and go deep!

 Contact email@example.com to learn more about how your school can sponsor a One Day's Wages cause!

 Cascadia Montessori School has partnered with ODW three years in a row, and this year they ran a 5K to raise awareness and funds for the ODW Health Fund.

-Judson University partnered with ODW by having their students learn about the issue of human trafficking and fundraise for the human trafficking fund.
+Judson University partnered with ODW by having their students learn about the issue of human trafficking and fundraise for the Human Trafficking Fund.

 O'Dea High School partnered with ODW by having their students learn about global poverty issues, raise awareness and fundraise for those issues.
-Student worked together in groups around the issues of Health, Clean Water, Women's Empowerment and Human Trafficking.
+Students worked together in groups around the issues of Health, Clean Water, Women's Empowerment and Human Trafficking.